 Nominations for Awards

-We are continuing the annual tradition and will consider nominations submitted in any scientific or engineering discipline, including biological sciences, engineering, mathematics and computer science, physical sciences, behavioral and social sciences, and health sciences, in the following categories:
+Nominations may be submtted any time.
+The deadline for annual submissions is shown in Upcoming Events (right side of a page).
+We consider nominations submitted in any scientific or engineering discipline, including biological sciences, engineering, mathematics and computer science, physical sciences, behavioral and social sciences, and health sciences, in the following categories:

 Distinguished Career Award

 To recognize people who have had a significant impact on any scientific or engineering discipline.
 This is a lifetime achievement award.

 To recognize people for outstanding research contributions in any scientific or engineering discipline.